Noemi890/database-design/user-stories.md

+A local cinema wants to allow people to book tickets online to see movies that are being shown in its various screens.
+These tickets should be delivered to customers via email.
+The cinema wants to keep a record of their customers and the tickets they purchase, as well as offer a regularly updated list of movies for them to choose from.
+A single screen might show multiple movies a day, and even the same movie at multiple times.
+The cinema will expand its number of screens in the future, so the potential for growth needs to be accounted for.

 - As a customer, so I can receive my tickets, I want to provide my contact information.
+  - Entity: Users
 - As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
+  - Entity: Movies
+- As a customer, so I can decide when I want to see a movie, I want to see a list of times and dates for each movie
+  - Entity: Movies
+- As a customer, so I can see a movie with friends, I want to be able to book multiple tickets at once
+  - Entity: Booking
+- As a customer, so I can seat with my friends, I want to be able to choose the seats I'm going to seat on
+  - Entity: Screen
+---
 - As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+  - Entity: Movies
+- As an admin, so I can manage, I want to be able to see all the customers and their specific bookings
+  - Entities: Users/Bookings
+- As an admin, I want to see all my screens
+  - Entity: Screens
+- As an admin, I want to be able to add/remove screens
+  - Entity: Screens
+- As an admin, so I can manage the movies shown at the cinema, I want to be able to decide what movies a specific screen is going to show
+  - Entities: Screen/Movie